How to create an RPA flow to invoke an ION API endpoint

 2 – On the Home page of RPA Studio click Create New Project and specify the following properties in the pop-up window:

-1. Name: List of Application
+- Name: List of Application

-2. ProjectLocation: <default>
+- ProjectLocation: <default>

-3. Description: Get a list of application your user has access to
+- Description: Get a list of application your user has access to

-4. Language: VB <selected by default>
+- Language: VB <selected by default>

 3 – First, we will add the activity IONAPI Request which will allow us to call a particular API Endpoint exposed on API Gateway application part of Infor OS.
-The activity can be access in Activities panel under IONAPI category.
-Drag and drop the activity on the deign canvas and click on it.
+The activity can be accessed in Activities panel under IONAPI category.
+Drag and drop the activity on the design canvas and click on it.
 The properties of the selected activity will appear in the properties panel.
 Let’s configure its properties in a following way:

-• for URL, which is the whole URL of the API Endpoint we will be using, let’s create an Argument called getapplicationlistapi of type string and default value for the Endpoint of Infor OS Suite:
+- for URL, which is the whole URL of the API Endpoint we will be using, let’s create an Argument called getapplicationlistapi of type string and default value for the Endpoint of Infor OS Suite:

-• TenantURL+/OSPORTAL/admin/v1/user/applications” where TenantURL is your CloudSuite tenant URL which typically follows the format: “https://mingle-ionapi.inforcloudsuite.com/TENANTNAME/”
+- “TenantURL+/OSPORTAL/admin/v1/user/applications” where TenantURL is your CloudSuite tenant URL which typically follows the format: “https://mingle-ionapi.inforcloudsuite.com/TENANTNAME/”

-• for Content Type, select application_json
+- for Content Type, select application_json

-• for Response output property which will hold the API response bod, let’s create the variable:
+- for Response output property which will hold the API response BOD, let’s create the variable:

-• Response of type RequestObject (Infor.RPA.Utilities.ResponseObject)
+- Response of type RequestObject (Infor.RPA.Utilities.ResponseObject)

-• to find RequestObject data type expand the Variable Type and select Browse for type.
+- to find RequestObject data type expand the Variable Type and select Browse for type.
 In the Type name cell type RequestObject and select RequestObject under the Infor.RPA.Utilities domain.

-4 – Optional: For troubleshooting, you can add Message Box activity which would allow you to check the Request body get from calling the API.
+4 – Optional: For troubleshooting, you can add a Message Box activity which would allow you to check the Request body get from calling the API.
 For that let’s define the following properties:

-• for Input Text define the following VB expression Response.ReadasJSON.tostring which allows to read the provided body as JSON and transform it to String data type.
+- for Input Text define the following VB expression Response.ReadasJSON.tostring which allows to read the provided body as JSON and transform it to String data type.
 It is done because Input Text property allow only values of data type string.

-• Message Box Title, Button Selection, Response Code can stay empty.
+- Message Box Title, Button Selection, Response Code can stay empty.

 5 – Next, we will create a variable which will be storing the called API response body in the String data type variable.
 For that let’s add Assign activity and define it properties as followed:

-• for To, which is a new variable which will be created and to which we will assign the payloadcreate a variable:
+- for To, which is a new variable which will be created and to which we will assign the payloadcreate a variable:

-• responseString of type String.
+- responseString of type String.

-• for Value we will define the same VB expression as we used for the Message Box activity, Input Text property: Response.ReadasJSON.tostring
+- for Value we will define the same VB expression as we used for the Message Box activity, Input Text property: Response.ReadasJSON.tostring

-• On the design canvas as part of this activity you will see the following responseString = Response.ReadasJSON.tostring
+- On the design canvas as part of this activity you will see the following responseString = Response.ReadasJSON.tostring

 6 – Now we need to transform the received payload so that it changes it type form String into JToken Object.
 For that we need to use Deserialize JSON activity and define its properties as follows:

-• for JToken String, define responseString which is the output variable of previous activity Assign
+- for JToken String, define responseString which is the output variable of previous activity Assign

-• for JToken Object, let’s define a variable:
+- for JToken Object, let’s define a variable:

-• called JQ of type JToken (Newtonsoft.Json.Linq.Jtoken)
+- called JQ of type JToken (Newtonsoft.Json.Linq.Jtoken)

-• to find JToken data type expand the Variable Type and select Browse for type.
+- to find JToken data type expand the Variable Type and select Browse for type.
 In the Type name cell type JTokenand select JTokenand under the Newtonsoft.Json.Linq domain.

 7 – Now it is time to filter out the provided JSON response from API Endpoint to get just the list of the applications which is one of the retrieved properties.
 For that we will use the activity JQ Transformation and define its properties as followed:

-• for JSON Input create a collection of a single iteam key: key1 and value: JQ
+- for JSON Input create a collection of a single iteam key: key1 and value: JQ

-• for Filter we need to create a JSON payload filter to get specific value from JSON output – the list of the application.
+- for Filter we need to create a JSON payload filter to get specific value from JSON output – the list of the application.
 In order to do it you should start from the JSON Input defined key1 following by payload filter which would look like: “.key1.applications[].name”.

-• Note: the Filter property data type is string so the provided filter should be within the ““ (quotation mark)
+- Note: the Filter property data type is string so the provided filter should be within the ““ (quotation mark)

-• for JSON Output, which will store the values filtered out from JSON payload, let’s create the variable:
+- for JSON Output, which will store the values filtered out from JSON payload, let’s create the variable:

-• called JSONoutput of type JToken.
+- called JSONoutput of type JToken.

 8 – Optional: For troubleshooting, you can add Message Box activity after the JQ Transformation which would allow you to check if we retrieved the desired values from JSON payload.
 For that let’s define the following properties:

-• for Input Text define the following VB expression JSONoutput.tostring which allows to read the provided JSON and transform it to String data type.
+- for Input Text define the following VB expression JSONoutput.tostring which allows to read the provided JSON and transform it to String data type.
 It is done because the Input Text property allow only values of data type string.

-• Message Box Title, Button Selection, Response Code can stay empty.
+- Message Box Title, Button Selection, Response Code can stay empty.

 9 – Next, we need to again transform the received JToken type variable into string data type.
 For that we will use again the Assign activity and define it properties as followed:

-• for To, which is a new variable which will be created and to which we will assign the payloadcreate a variable:
+- for To, which is a new variable which will be created and to which we will assign the payloadcreate a variable:

-• applicationlist of type String
+- applicationlist of type String

-• for Value we will define the same VB expression as we used for the Message Box activity, Input Text property: JSONoutput.tostring
+- for Value we will define the same VB expression as we used for the Message Box activity, Input Text property: JSONoutput.tostring

-• On the design canvas as part of this activity you will see the following applicationlist = JSONoutput.tostring
+- On the design canvas as part of this activity you will see the following applicationlist = JSONoutput.tostring

 10 – Once we get the values we need from the API Endpoint, we will write the into the .xls spreadsheet.
 For that, we will use the activity Write Cell part of Excel activities categoryand define the following values:

-• for Cell Address provide the exact cell address where the list of the applications can be input, for instance “A1“
+- for Cell Address provide the exact cell address where the list of the applications can be input, for instance “A1“

-• Note: the Cell Address property data type is string so the provided cell address should be within the ““ (quotation mark)
+- Note: the Cell Address property data type is string so the provided cell address should be within the ““ (quotation mark)

-• for Cell Value provide the exact value(s) which should be written into it, specify applicationlist.
+- for Cell Value provide the exact value(s) which should be written into it, specify applicationlist.

-• for Workbook, which is the exact .xls file where the values will be written specify the following argument:
+- for Workbook, which is the exact .xls file where the values will be written specify the following argument:

-• called Excel of type string and default value with .xlsx workbook created as part of the pre-requisites “C:\RPA\Test.xlsx “
+- called Excel of type string and default value with .xlsx workbook created as part of the pre-requisites “C:\RPA\Test.xlsx “

-• for Worksheet Name, which is the name of the workbook within the .xlsx file, for that let’s create the argument:
+- for Worksheet Name, which is the name of the workbook within the .xlsx file, for that let’s create the argument:

-• called Workbook of type string and default value e.g. “List1
+- called Workbook of type string and default value e.g. “List1“

-• Note: the exact name of the workbook of the part of the .xlsx file create, the workbook default name maybe different depending on the used language on your working station.
+- Note: the exact name of the workbook of the part of the .xlsx file create, the workbook default name maybe different depending on the used language on your working station.

 The flow will write all the applications names your user has access to into a single cell.
 To input them into the columns, you would need to first split the values into columns.
 Next, copy all the cells’ columns and paste as transpose.